Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Introduction

-But unlike the ordinary differential case, we encounter an insuperable obstacle in the course of defining partial differential Chow forms: due to the more complicated structure of partial differential characteristic sets, it is impossible to define differential Chow forms for most of the irreducible partial differential varieties (see Example \ref{ex-nonexample}).
-Then comes a natural question, that is, to explore in which conditions on partial differential varieties that we can define partial differential Chow forms and provide a specific kind of partial differential varieties (after taking Kolchin closure) with a structure of partial differential varieties.
+However, the theory of Chow forms has not yet been developed for partial differential varieties.
+Unlike the ordinary differential case, an insuperable obstacle is encountered in the course of defining partial differential Chow forms: due to the more complicated structure of partial differential characteristic sets, it is impossible to define differential Chow forms for most of irreducible partial differential varieties (see Example \ref{ex-nonexample}).
+That is, we may fail to find a single differential polynomial that can represent uniquely the corresponding partial differential variety as in the algebraic and ordinary differential cases.
+This leads to the following natural questions: under what conditions can we define partial differential Chow forms?
+The set of which kinds of partial differential varieties could be provided with a structure of partial differential variety (perhaps under Kolchin closure)?
 This is what we will deal with in this paper.
-More specifically, we will give a sufficient condition for the existence of partial differential Chow forms, and for those partial differential varieties, we will define partial differential Chow forms and prove the basic properties of partial differential Chow forms similar to those of their ordinary differential counterparts.
-And finally, we will show a type of partial differential Chow varieties exist.
+Specifically, we will give conditions under which we can define partial differential Chow forms; under these conditions, we will prove that partial differential Chow forms have properties similar to those of their ordinary differential counterparts.
+Finally, we will show that partial differential Chow varieties of a certain type exist.